skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 <div class="document">
 **Part VI: Notes on Geographical Names**

-*The name "Khelberg" is simply the Dwarven rendering of "The Mountain" in Common Speech.
-This seems an odd name for the Dwarves to have chosen, given their habit of naming mountains after the Dwarf who first discovered, owned, or mined them.
+*The name "Khelberg" is simply the dwarven rendering of "The Mountain" in Common Speech.
+This seems an odd name for the dwarves to have chosen, given their habit of naming mountains after the dwarf who first discovered, owned, or mined them.
 Perhaps Khelberg was so great in their minds that they did not think any of their names would be worthy, and so left the mountain "nameless" by calling it Khelberg.*

 *It should also be noted that Khelberg is not a single mountain, but a small cluster that is roughly horseshoe-shaped.
-It was the custom of both Dwarves and Elves in the Earlier Days to name the hills in groups this way.
-It is said that the Dwarves had names for each of the peaks within Khelberg, although I have not found any record of them.
+It was the custom of both dwarves and elves in the Earlier Days to name the hills in groups this way.
+It is said that the dwarves had names for each of the peaks within Khelberg, although I have not found any record of them.
 The other races that dwell there now have continued the habit of referring to the entire group as Khelberg, as if it were a single mountain.*

 *In the center of the crescent is a wide flat valley.
-Of old it was simply called "Greenlands" by the Elves, although that name was dropped once it ceased being green.
+Of old it was simply called "Greenlands" by the elves, although that name was dropped once it ceased being green.
 As the valley turned gray and filled with gravel and brackish water, the city was largely abandoned and became little more than mining camps.
-At one time the elves (when they had control of Khelberg) gave the camps the name Della Minera ("The Mining Valley", in Common) and the name remained, although the Elves did not.*
+At one time the elves (when they had control of Khelberg) gave the camps the name Della Minera ("The Mining Valley", in Common) and the name remained, although the elves did not.*

-*Other notable names on the island include Tal Podere, (in Elven, "the Farmlands"), Tal Lengo (in Elven, "the woods"), Valle Calma (in Elven "Silent Valley"), and Fol Thron (in Dwarven "Strong Throne").*
+*Other notable names on the island include Tal Podere, (in elven, "the Farmlands"), Tal Lengo (in elven, "the woods"), Valle Calma (in elven "Silent Valley"), and Fol Thron (in dwarven "Strong Throne").*

 *The island itself is still called by its original name Mar Tesaro, which means (very roughly) "Treasures Island", or perhaps "Island of great value".
-Is it possible that the Elves were aware of the gold and gems in the mountain, yet chose to leave them be?
+Is it possible that the elves were aware of the gold and gems in the mountain, yet chose to leave them be?
 Or is the name speaking of the value of the island as a place to live, and not of the riches it contained?
 It is impossible to know, as the legends from those days are few and unreliable.*

-*Another curious fact is that although Elves and men have captured the city of Fol Thron many times, it has never been renamed.
-It has been the capital city of many empires, yet still bears its original Dwarven name.*
+*Another curious fact is that although elves and men have captured the city of Fol Thron many times, it has never been renamed.
+It has been the capital city of many empires, yet still bears its original dwarven name.*

 - Chronicler Norvus